 Days 5-6: Atherton Tablelands (Queensland)

 We will spend these two days visiting a variety of sites on the Atherton Tableland; there will be a lot of birds to fit in, so expect some long days.
 We will visit locations including Maryfarms for Australian Bustards and other dry country birds, Mount Lewis or the Lake Barrine area for high altitude rainforest endemics like Chowchillas and Golden Bowerbirds, and also some of the wetlands in the area for whistling-ducks and Magpie Geese.
-The nights will be spent in the small town of Mareeba, a town that boasts healthy numbers of Easter Gray Kangaroos on their local golf course!
+The nights will be spent in the small town of Mareeba, a town that boasts healthy numbers of Eastern Gray Kangaroos on their local golf course!